Here’s what it means when Amazon says your order is arriving today, but the order is not out for delivery yet:

 - Amazon Says Package Undeliverable: Meaning?

 What Does It Mean When Amazon Says Your Order Is Arriving Today, but the Order Is Not Out for Delivery Yet?
+(4 Things)

 They handle more goods than anyone else by a huge stretch, and they have worked out complicated logistics to try to meet the two-day delivery promise that helped them get so popular in the first place.

 The totality of logistics involved in shipping a package from Amazon to you is massive.

 Instead, we’re going over the main points in the standard shipping practices to give you an idea.

 When your item is out for delivery, it can mean a few different things, and it all makes more sense when you understand how your package gets from a warehouse to your home.

 These are the massive warehouses where your item (or items) is stored.

 Workers at the fulfillment center will locate your item, box it, tag it, and get it started on its journey to your home (or other destination).